Afroman726/2023/README.md

-This is a basic file to practice HTML, CSS, and JS....cuz im lazy and i stopped coding and completly forgot how to do stuff >.<
+This is a basic file to practice HTML, CSS, and JS